GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

                 memory: 200Mi
 ```
 Apply the fleet.yaml using `kubectl apply -f fleet.yaml`.

 2. **Check the Fleet status:** Running `kubectl get fleet` should return code similar to the following:
 ```
 NAME         SCHEDULING   DESIRED   CURRENT   ALLOCATED   READY     AGE dedicated    Packed       2         2         0           2         9m
 ```
-   - **Note** The participants will likely have named their Fleet something other than "dedicated".
+   > **Note** The participants will likely have named their Fleet something other than "dedicated".
 This is fine for now, and will be a learning opportunity in the next challenge.

 3. **Scale the Fleet up to 5 replicas:** The Fleet can be scaled up by running `kubectl scale fleet dedicated --replicas=5`.
-Afterwards run either `kubectl get fleet` or `kubectl get gs` or `kubectl get gameservers` to verify that the new servers are Ready
+Afterwards run either `kubectl get fleet` or `kubectl get gs` or `kubectl get gameservers` to verify that the new servers are **Ready**.

 4. **Write and create the allocation.yaml:** The complete allocation.yaml file should look like the following (the label value may be different if they didn't name their Fleet "dedicated"):
 ```
 apiVersion: "allocation.agones.dev/v1"